-- Acceptable Use the primary purpose of the CIC computer network is to support and promote student learning at CIC and should be supported as such. - Privileges the use of the CIC computer network is a privilege, not a right, and inappropriate use may result in cancellation of those privileges.
-A student's account may be closed at any time if such use is determined. - Prohibitions Students may lose access the the CIC network if the following are observed: - o obscene materials use, - o transmission or storage of copyrighted or intellectual property without permission, - o political or religious lobbying transmission of spam, viruses or any other harmful files. - o installation and distribution of "pirated" software downloading, installing or executing non-academic files without specific permission, - o accessing another user's folder or files without permission, - o or other non-approved use. - Expectations Students are expected to abide by the generally accepted rules of network etiquette and understand related issues like cyber-bullying. - Reliability Although the CIC IT Department will make every effort to safeguard student data, CIC makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+- Acceptable Use The primary purpose of the CIC computer network is to support and promote student learning at CIC and should be supported as such. - Privileges The use of the CIC computer network is a privilege, not a right, and inappropriate use may result in cancellation of those privileges.
+A student's account may be closed at any time if such use is determined. - Prohibitions Students may lose access the the CIC network if the following are observed: - Obscene materials use. - Transmission or storage of copyrighted or intellectual property without permission. - Political or religious lobbying transmission of spam, viruses or any other harmful files. - Installation and distribution of "pirated" software downloading, installing or executing non-academic files without specific permission. - Accessing another user's folder or files without permission. - Or other non-approved use. - Expectations Students are expected to abide by the generally accepted rules of network etiquette and understand related issues like cyber-bullying.

+- Reliability Although the CIC IT Department will make every effort to safeguard student data, CIC makes no warranties of any kind, whether expressed or implied, for the service it is providing.
 CIC will not be responsible for any damages. - Security Security on our network is a high priority.
-If you feel you can identify a security problem on the CIC computer network, you must notify a member of the CIC IT department immediately. - Vandalism Vandalism may result in cancellation of privileges.
-Vandalism is defined as any malicious attempt to harm, destroy or modify equipment or data on the CIC computer network. - Capacity the CIC Technology Department will set limits on all data storage as necessary.
+If you feel you can identify a security problem on the CIC computer network, you must notify a member of the CIC IT department/Immediately. - Vandalism Vandalism may result in cancellation of privileges.
+Vandalism is defined as any malicious attempt to harm, destroy or modify equipment or data on the CIC computer Network. - Capacity The CIC Technology Department will set limits on all data storage as necessary.
 The CIC computer network administrators expect that you maintain network storage space by deleting unnecessary files. - Standard Software All computers on the CIC computer network have a default configuration planned and maintained by the IT Department.
 No installation of software is permitted without permission from a System administrator. - Data Back-Ups The IT Department makes every attempt to back-up the data on the servers only.